 13. Ghostly Tree Hangings

 Suspend ghosts from tree branches using cheesecloth and a bit of fishing line.
 They look like they’re floating, adding a spooky dimension to your yard.
+For more inspiration, check out our creative ghost craft ideas.

 14. Enchanting Entrance Signs